 Her work with the Unitarian Universalist Socially Responsible Investment Committee also led her to connecting the environmental, social and governance factors that will lead to sustainability, identifying risks before they are realized in business operations and share prices.

-Katie L. Plohocky is a Principal of StreetLife, LLC, a consultancy firm specializing in integrated urban strategies.
+Katie L. Plohocky, Advisor, is a Principal of StreetLife, LLC, a consultancy firm specializing in integrated urban strategies.
 She is also works for TEDC serving as the Project Manager overseeing the construction and leasing of The Shoppes on Peoria, an innovative economic development model to create new businesses and jobs in underserved communities.

 Plohocky has 15 years’ experience in commercial real estate leasing, appraisal, retail development, and project management.
 She currently specializes in economic and community development.
 Her leadership positions related to food initiatives include Tulsa Food Security Council Chairman, President of the Pearl Farmers Market, the Oklahoma Food Policy Council member, Co-Founder and Director of the Healthy Community Store Initiative (HSCI, Inc.), and Coordinator for National Food Day.